formal-verification-research/modular_noc_FMCAD25_artifact/README.md

 This is the artifact for the Probabilistic Verification for Modular Network-on-Chip Systems paper submitted to FMCAD 25.
-Access the artifact by downloading the Docker image from the releases section of this GitHub repository.
+Access the artifact by downloading the Docker image from the releases section of this GitHub repository, and then follow the instructions below for loading the docker image on your machine.
+Steps for replicating the work presented in the paper are located at the bottom of this document.

 ## Prerequisites for Running the Modular NoC model